-I've co-authored several popular books, including Acceptance and Commitment Therapy for Anxiety Disorders (for mental health professionals), and three self-help books for the public: The Mindfulness & Acceptance Workbook for Anxiety, and ACT on Life, Not on Anger, and Your Life on Purpose.
+I've co-authored popular books, including Acceptance and Commitment Therapy for Anxiety Disorders (for mental health professionals), and four self-help books for the public: The Mindfulness & Acceptance Workbook for Anxiety, and ACT on Life, Not on Anger, and Your Life on Purpose.
 I am happy to say that the 2nd edition of The Mindfulness & Acceptance Workbook is now available on Amazon and in most major book stores.
 My latest book "Anxiety Happens" offers 52 practical teachings and simple exercises to help anyone who may find themselves stuck and struggling with anxiety and fear.
 And, honestly, that includes most of us.
 We've all been there.

 I am also a Professor of Psychology and Director the Anxiety Disorders Research Program at the University at Albany, SUNY in Upstate New York.
 This is a job that I absolutely love.
 But I also wear many other hats.
 I'm a licensed clinical psychologist in New York, with expertise in the use and application of Acceptance and Commitment Therapy (ACT) for several forms of psychological and emotional suffering.
 I am also an active researcher, teacher, and consultant and serve as a senior editor of the ACT book series with New Harbinger Publications.